-- At this stage we ask that everyone travelling on the unsealed road network exercise caution; immediate hazards from the cyclone have been largely cleared, but there will be some road damage that will take time to repair.
+- At this stage we ask that everyone travelling on the unsealed road network exercise caution; immediate hazards from the cyclone have been largely cleared, but there will be some road damage and signage that will take time to repair.

 - We will provide updates through our road conditions page.

 - Click here for a useful guide to some of the hazards you might face cleaning up, and how to avoid them

 - Click here for a helpful clean-up guide from the Red Cross